eclipse-sumo/sumo/docs/web/docs/Tutorials/TaxiService.md

     for i, val in enumerate(peopleWaiting):
         traci.vehicle.dispatchTaxi(fleet[i], pickup[i])
 ```
-The taxi from the list with listpostion i is dispatched to pick up the person from list "pickup" at position i.
+The taxi from the list with listposition i is dispatched to pick up the person from list "pickup" at position i.

 It is also possible to let one taxi pick up and drop off all the people, if the vehicle capacity is sufficient.

 ```
 pickup.extend(pickup)
 ```
-Meight look like this:
+Might look like this:
 ```
 pickup = [a,b,c,a,b,c]
 ```